GeoNet/Actions/README.md

 ## Workflows

+There are three types of workflows in this repo

+- reusable: GeoNet downstream implementations of existing actions or common patterns
+- reusable _apps_: combined function workflows which include several other reusable workflows
+- GeoNet/Actions maintainability: workflows which support the consistency of the workflows in this repo

+the workflows are intended to work with and around the maintainers of GeoNet software for automations which are valuable to the project.

 ### Ko build

+STATUS: stable

 Generic build for containerised Go applications with [Ko](https://ko.build) and signing the container images and SBOMs with [cosign](https://docs.sigstore.dev/cosign/overview/)